Nordfjordeid: Tourism

 Nordfjordeid is a growing tourist destination, situated in the fjords of western Norway, it is within short travel distance to many of the most popular destinations in the area.
 Hundreds of thousands visit each year.
 Forbes has highlighted the village as a "must-see" ahead of more famous alternatives within the fjords of Norway.
 Highlighting the untamed nature and history of the region.

 Cruise

-Since 2019 Nordfjordeid has operated a cruise ship port.
+Since 2019 Nordfjordeid has operated a cruise ship port known as Port of Nordfjordeid.
 In 2019 it received nineteen ships with 60,000 visitors.
 After the COVID-19 pandemic the number rose to 57 ships in 2022, and grew to 70 calls in both 2023 and 2024.
-One of the fastest growths for a port in Europe ever recorded..
+One of the fastest growths for a port in Europe ever recorded.

 The port of Nordfjordeid has a cruise terminal and a SeaWalk.
 The SeaWalk is 220 m long and 4.2 m wide.
 Floating on eight wave-damping pontoons with a capacity of more than 4,000 passengers per hour it can carry a passenger load of more than 300 MT.
 SeaWalk consists of three bridges, two link pontoons and the hinged landing section.
 The bridges are 72 m long.
 The walkway is approximately 200 cm above sea level and the railings are 110 cm high.